 - Web Connect and/or teleconference Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.

 - Consultation for a limited number of hours concerning issues councils may be addressing in the area of labor and employment practices.

-The retention fee allows for 15 hours of consultation per quarter with IECA members.
 If council members have a wish to consult with Whitfield & Eddy about a legal matter involving their council, they should follow the process below:

 - Identify if there are currently existing resources that would be able to answer your council’s questions/concerns.
 Existing resources may include the following:

 - The IECA website – Resources tab, Human Resources tab and Council Training Materials

 - Contact Terry Maloy, IECA Executive Director, 641-226-1541.
 He will ask some general questions to help determine if Whitfield & Eddy is the best resource to help you.
 He will also monitor monthly usage of the consultation service so as not to exceed the 15 hours retained in a quarter.
 Note: Terry will only ask general questions so as not to endanger attorney/client privilege.
 All information will be kept confidential.

 - Communication with Whitfield & Eddy must be with an extension council member(s) only because of attorney/client privilege.
 The decision to involved person(s) other than council members will be made by Jaki Samuelson at Whitfield & Eddy.
 All information will be kept confidential.

 - If a county council requires additional legal services after consultation with Whitfield & Eddy, the council may follow up on the identified issues with its regular legal counsel or may decide to utilize Whitfield & Eddy.
 At this point, the council will be directly responsible for payment of fees for their continued services with Whitfield & Eddy.

 Please contact IECA Executive Director Terry Maloy, 641-226-1541, with any questions.